World Leaders Condemn Russian Concert Hall Attack - UrduPoint

 Italian Prime Minister Giorgia Meloni called the attack an "odious act of terrorism".

-"The horror of the massacre of innocent civilians in Moscow is unacceptable," Meloni said in a statement, expressing her "full solidarity with the affected people and the victims' families".
+"The horror of the massacre of innocent civilians in Moscow is unacceptable," Meloni said, expressing her "full solidarity with the affected people and the victims' families".

 - Spain -